ssapienza/ssapienza/writing-presentations.md

 This page is just a boring list.
 But many of the talks and writings linked to below are decidedly NOT boring.
 Well, maybe a little if you're not a public radio, archives, or film nerd.
 [But this one is definitely not boring](https://vimeo.com/419551316).
 Everyone says so.

 ---
-Hoyt, E., Sapienza, S., St. John, M. “Back to Sound School: Revisiting the Aesthetic Norms of 1950s and 1960s Educational Radio”. in _Oxford Handbook of Radio Studies_, M. Hilmes & A. J. Bottomley (Eds.), publication in fall 2023.
+Hoyt, E., Sapienza, S., St. John, M. “Back to Sound School: Revisiting the Aesthetic Norms of 1950s and 1960s Educational Radio”. in [_The Oxford Handbook of Radio and Podcasting_](https://global.oup.com/academic/product/the-oxford-handbook-of-radio-and-podcasting-9780197551127?cc=us&lang=en&#), M. Hilmes & A. J. Bottomley (Eds.), August 2024.

 Matt St. John, Lauren E. Wilks, Stephanie Sapienza, Eric Hoyt; Access Amplified: Saving and Sharing a 1968 Detroit Audio Collection. [_Resonance_](https://doi.org/10.1525/res.2023.4.3.246) 1 September 2023; 4 (3): 246–259.
 [Link to full text article](/documents/resonance-access-amplified-article.pdf)